Policies for the Use of Gatorlink

 You must not play computer games, including multi-user network games.

-You must not interfere with the use of CIRCA public workstations, terminals, or computing equipment.
+You must not interfere with the use of UF public workstations, terminals, or computing equipment.
 You must not lock, disable, or otherwise prevent other users from using equipment.

 You must not develop, store, distribute, or use, programs or methods that: